April Ryan (The Longest Journey)

-April Ryan is a fictional character from the adventure game The Longest Journey (1999) and its sequel Dreamfall: The Longest Journey (2006).
+April Ryan is a character from the adventure game The Longest Journey (1999) and its sequel Dreamfall: The Longest Journey (2006).
 In the former, she is the protagonist, and in the latter, one of the three primary characters.
 April has been praised as one of the most memorable female characters in the history of adventure games.
 In both games she is voiced by American actress Sarah Hamilton.

 Character design

 The Longest Journey writer Ragnar Tørnquist compared April in TLJ to "young inexperienced" Frodo Baggins, whereas in Dreamfall she developed into an "Aragorn type character".
 Journalist Randy Sluganski described her adventure in TLJ as "a rite of passage; a maturation from the indecisive, self-deprecating teenage years into a hesitant adulthood that is at first shunned and then gradually embraced".
 One of the traits that helped the player to identify and empathize with April Ryan—a much praised concept—was that she kept a diary.
 Unlike the diary of Zoë Castillo, Dreamfalls protagonist, April's diary contains more self-revelations and allows much deeper insight in its owner's character and background, allowing the player to trace her personal development.

 Tørnquist stated that he did not create April as a female protagonist to reach the female adventure gaming audience, but because a female lead was a better fit to a story where progress is as much about empathy and helping people out.
 Tørnquist, with his co-writer of Dreamfall Dag Sheve, commented that in terms of losing faith (a recurring theme in the game), April went further than the other two primary characters, resulting in her "actual death".
 Tørnquist, however, stressed the ambiguity of the term "actual death", refused to explicitly confirm her status, and added that "her influence is not fully played out.
 It is her story, all the way through".